widelang/draft/README.md

 }
 ```

-So you can consume it:
+So you can consume it like this:

 ```lua
 codes ~= (entry) {